 Visit our Volunteer Page for a list of upcoming opportunities.
 For more information, or if you would like to schedule a service day for your group or company, please contact email@example.com.

 Kingman and Heritage Islands are open to the public throughout the year for use as a recreation and gathering space during daylight hours.
 Living Classrooms also hosts several public events throughout the year including canoe tours, hikes, and our annual spring music festival, the Kingman Island Bluegrass & Folk Festival.
 For more information about the Festival visit www.kingmanislandbluegrass.info.

 Biking: Biking is permitted on the main trail on Kingman Island and on the boardwalk trail.Bird Watching: There are 100 species of resident and migratory birds that can be seen at the park.

 Boating: Visitors can explore the park’s shore to the east on the Anacostia River and to the west on Kingman Lake.
 Dock access to the island is provided on the boardwalk connecting Kingman and Heritage Islands.*

 *Note: The waterways surrounding the islands are tidal; please check Current Tide Data before planning your trip.

-Dog Walking: Dogs are allowed in the park as long as they remain on a leash.
+Dog Walking: Dogs are permitted in the park but must be leashed at all times.
 Please pick up and properly dispose of their waste.

-Fishing: Fishing is allowed in all areas of the park in accordance with DC Laws.
+Fishing: Fishing is permitted in all areas of the park in accordance with DC Laws.